 Dr. Schneider is a famous orthopedic surgeon.

-He specializes in minimally invasive surgery of the shoulder, knee, and chest malformations.
+He specializes in minimally invasive surgery for shoulder, knee, and chest malformations.
 He is board-certified and fellowship-educated, which is a guarantee of his success.

 Dr.Cory Zieger is a famous orthopedic surgeon.
 He finished his medical studies at Wayne State University, Detroit.